This article explores Ford Motor (NYSE:F)’s several margins, including the gross margin, operating margin, and net profit margin.

 Keep in mind that Ford Credit’s net profit margin can sometimes be higher than the corresponding operating margin due mainly to gains or benefits arising from taxes, investment, etc.

-While Ford Credit’s net margin has been extraordinary, it’s been on a downtrend since fiscal 2017, plunging below 15% in fiscal 2020 2Q for the first time.
+While Ford Credit’s net margin has been extraordinary, it had been on a downtrend since fiscal 2017, plunging below 15% in fiscal 2020 2Q for the first time.

 However, we are seeing a significant turnaround in Ford Credit’s net profit margin going into fiscal 2021.

-Again, despite a temporary setback in the age of the COVID-19, Ford Credit has remained resilient and even thrived as reflected in the increasing net profit margin in the last several quarters.
+Again, despite a temporary setback in the age of the COVID-19, Ford Credit has remained resilient and even thrived as reflected in the significant growth of the net profit margin in fiscal 2021.

 Ford’s Consolidated Net Profit Margin

-Ford’s consolidated net profit margin reached as much as 3% in fiscal 1Q 2021, the highest level since the pandemic began.
+Ford’s consolidated net profit margin reached as much as 2% in fiscal 3Q 2021, one of the highest levels ever reported since the pandemic began.

 In short, Ford’s consolidated company is more or less a low-margin business, driven primarily by the low profitability of its Automotive sector.

-When combined with the Mobility and Corporate segments, Ford’s company excluding Ford Credit operating margin reaches even lower, at no higher than 3% in the past 5 years.
+When consolidated with the Mobility and Corporate segments, Ford Company Excluding Ford Credit’s operating margin reaches even lower, at no higher than 3% in the past 5 years.

-In contrast, Ford Credit is a thriving business even in the COVID age, with the operating margin reaching the highest at more than 30% in fiscal Q1 2021.
+In contrast, Ford Credit is a thriving business even in the COVID age, with the TTM operating margin reaching 45% as of fiscal Q3 2021, a record high in the past 5 years.

 References and Credits